 $ sudo systemctl enable ssh $ sudo systemctl start ssh

-Once you have a secure shell connection to your Pi, you can often just copy-and-paste the text into whatever program wants it.
-If you have a text file open in a GUI text editor on the desktop computer that also has the SSH connection open to the PiDP-8/I, you could say Select All and Copy in the text editor, then Alt-Tab over to the SSH window and Paste directly into the program wanting the text.
+Once you have a secure shell connection to your Pi, you may be able to copy-and-paste the text into whatever program wants it.
+You could have a text file open in a GUI text editor on the desktop computer that also has the SSH connection open to the PiDP-8/I, then say Select All and Copy in the text editor, then Alt-Tab over to the SSH window and paste directly into the program wanting the text.

 Sometimes the program you're running has no way of receiving text directly from the terminal, but needs it from a disk file instead.
-Other times, the PDP-8 program you're working with does accept terminal input, but only at "high speed" paper tape reader speeds at best.
-(300 bits per second.)
-Solving this sort of copy in-to-out problem is the purpose of the OS/8
+Other times, the PDP-8 program you're working with does accept terminal input, but assumes it is getting it from a normal PDP-8 peripheral such as the "high speed" paper tape reader, 300 bits per second at fastest, and it will choke when given input much faster than that.

 Starting with the SSH option above, you can send pasted text to an OS/8 disk file with:

-.R PIP *MYFILE.TX<TTY: blah blah blah ... ⇠ paste text in here ^Z ⇠ press Ctrl-Z to signal EOF * ⇠ press Escape to exit PIP
+.R PIP *MYFILE.TX<TTY: blah blah blah ... ⇠ paste text in here ^Z ⇠ press Enter then Ctrl-Z to signal EOF * ⇠ press Escape to exit PIP

 That will drop you back into OS/8 with a file called